 Jim Pagano, BLA

 Douglas Richard, BLA

 Byrne Riley, MLA

 This studio provided landscape architecture students with opportunities to explore issues of historic landscape design and planning at Eleanor Roosevelt National Historic Site in Hyde Park, New York.
-The work of the studio provided a conceptual basis for development of a full treatment plan (Cultural Landscape Report Part II) to be completed in 2010 under the department’s partnership with the Olmsted Center for Landscape Preservation.
+The work of the studio provided a conceptual basis for development of a full treatment plan (Cultural Landscape Report Part II) completed in 2013 under the department’s partnership with the Olmsted Center for Landscape Preservation (see Published Reports section).

 As an initial step in developing treatment concepts, students updated existing conditions plans and visited the 179-acre site to gather field data.
 The treatment plan was based on a Cultural Landscape Report prepared by the Olmsted Center for Landscape Preservation in 2005.
 Students identified a range of treatment issues, from loss of ornamental plantings and open fields, to incompatible parking areas and lighting.
 Proposed concepts included rewatering the swimming pool and reconstructing a dock, rehabilitating gardens and perpetuating agricultural uses, building trails, and redesigning the parking area, lights, and signs.

 LSA 470/670, Treatment Concepts for the Home of Franklin D. Roosevelt National Historic Site

 Sarah Cody, MLA

 Allen Guenthner, BLA